 However, not all patients with spinal narrowing develop symptoms - and we still don’t understand why.
 Because of this, the term “spinal stenosis” actually refers to the symptoms of pain and not to the narrowing itself.

 Some people are born with a small spinal canal.
 This is called “congenital stenosis”.
 However, spinal narrowing is most often due to age-related changes that take place over time.
 This is called “acquired spinal stenosis.”

 The risk of developing spinal stenosis increases if:

 Some medical conditions can cause spinal stenosis.
 These include:

-Injections directly into the area around the spinal cord (known as epidural injections) may provide a great deal of temporary, sometimes permanent, relief.
+Injections directly into the area around the spinal cord (known as epidural injections) may provide a great deal of temporary and occasional permanent relief.
+There is little objective data however to support use of cortisone injections for spinal stenosis and many studies include other causes for back pain.
 These injections are usually given on an outpatient basis in a hospital or clinic setting.

 Some patients with severe or worsening symptoms (but who are otherwise healthy) may be candidates for a “decompression laminectomy.”
 This surgery removes the bony spurs and buildup of bone in the spinal canal, freeing space for the nerves and spinal cord.
 Afterwards, doctors often perform a spinal fusion to connect two or more vertebrae and better support for the spine.

 Several recent studies have found that surgery produces better results than non-surgical treatment in the short term.
 However, results vary and, like all surgeries, this one also carries risks.
 Some of these risks include blood clots in the brain and/or the legs; tears in the tissue around the spinal cord; infection; and injury to the nerve root.
 While surgery may bring some relief, it will not cure spinal stenosis or osteoarthritis and symptoms may recur.